 The cost of DPF regeneration can vary depending on whether you have it done by a dealership or perform it yourself using a professional scanner.

-- DIY regeneration with the professional scanner: If you choose to perform DPF regeneration using a professional scanner, the cost will be lower than having it done at a dealership.
+- DIY regeneration with the professional scanner: If you choose to perform DPF regeneration using a professional scanner, the cost will be lower than at a dealership.
 The cost will depend on the scanner and any other tools you need to purchase, but it can still be several hundred dollars.

 Regardless of the method you choose, regular DPF regeneration is important to maintain the performance and longevity of the DPF, so it’s worth investing in the cost to ensure your vehicle is running smoothly.